 BURRESS: Ramsey predicts if the Supreme Court throws out the Affordable Care Act, insurers will jump at the chance to sell more policies here.
 In the meantime, the only thing Georgia has to offer is a new law, and no takers.
 For NPR News, I'm Jim Burress in Atlanta.

 INSKEEP: Jim's report is part of a partnership of WABE, NPR and Kaiser Health News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.